 Climate, weather, and solar radiation

 Climate and weather influence buffer effectiveness in complex interrelated ways.
 In Washington State, the low amount of summer precipitation means that stream water temperatures are little influenced by precipitation and associated runoff relative to other regions, where warm-season precipitation is more frequent.
 Air temperatures have a minor effect upon small streams, but the effect increases as stream size increases (Wondzell et al., 2018; Anderson et al., 2007; Sullivan, et al., 1990).
-Water temperature in large rivers is largely a function of atmospheric processes rather than localized conditions such as channel shading.
 Low air humidity promotes evaporation from streams, which increases heat loss, while high air humidity has the opposite effect (Bartholow, 2000).
 Wind increases evaporation from streams, which increases evaporative cooling; riparian tree removal increases wind speed (Bartholow, 2000).
 Wind-throw of riparian trees can significantly decrease stream shading (Schuett-Hames et al., 2012; MacDonald et al., 2003; Lynch and Corbett, 1990; Steinblums, 1977; Broderson, 1973).
 Wetter soils tend to have more wind-throw (Steinblums, 1977).
 Fire can reduce buffer effectiveness through destruction of vegetation.
 (Wondzell et al., 2018; Steinblums, 1977).
 According to Moore et al., 2005, streams are subject to a theoretical equilibrium temperature.
 At a fixed level of solar radiation, air temperature, humidity, and wind speed there is a water temperature at which no further downstream heating will occur; this theoretical equilibrium temperature is greater under unshaded versus shaded conditions (Moore et al, 2005).

 Stream temperatures are strongly influenced by net thermal radiation, and vegetation in riparian buffers affects the amount of net thermal radiation received by a stream (Brown, 1969; Levno, 1967).
 For example, Moore et al. (2005) stated that peak daytime net radiation for an unshaded reach can be five times greater than under a forest canopy.
 Direct solar radiation is the largest component of net thermal radiation (Sullivan et al., 1990; Brown and Krygier, 1970).
 This of course, is why temperature increases are greater on sunny days than on cloudy days as well as why shading from vegetation is a critical mediator of stream temperatures (Hetrick et al., 1998).
 According to Wondzell et al. (2018), shade appears to influence water temperatures more than air temperature or stream discharge.